mohjaiswal/SQLAlchemy-Lab/README.md

 ## Introduction

 In an era where data is king, mastering SQL is indispensable.
-My project transcends basic SQL operations, delving into sophisticated data manipulation and cleansing techniques within DBeaver's SQLite environment.
+My project transcends basic SQL operations, delving into sophisticated data manipulation and cleansing techniques within DBeaver's SQLite environment, leveraging the DBeaver Sample Database.
 It's not just about queries; it's about crafting data stories that drive decisions in finance and real estate sectors.

 ## Why This Matters